OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/broyden.rst

     BroydenSolver
     options

 The BroydenSolver also contains a slot for a linear solver and a slot for a linesearch.
+See the :ref:`feature doc about linesearches <feature_line_search>` for more about these.

 BroydenSolver on a Full Model